neeti11/randomgame/README.md

 # randomgame
 its a random game created using python code

+add status feature